Find free Los Angeles County public records through official agencies in mere minutes.

 Interested parties can check if someone is on probation (the release from jail to supervision in the community) by checking with any of the Los Angeles County Probation office locations in person or by phone.
 Juvenile probation offices may also be reached but cannot disclose certain information due to the legalities of confidential juvenile records.

-How To Search Court Records in Los Angeles County via the Archives & Records Center and Other Court Resources
+How To Search Court Records in Los Angeles County via the Archives & Records Center or Other Court Resources

 The California court system is comprised of the California Supreme Court (the highest court in the state), the Courts of Appeal, and the Superior Courts.
 Los Angeles County judicial records can be accessed at each level of the court system, though the costs and processes vary some.